Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 Creating Files & Folders

-- Click on the “+” symbol in the upper menu bar.
+Click on the “+ New” symbol in the upper menu bar.

-- Select “Folder” or the type of file you want to create.
+Select “New folder” or the type of file you want to create.

 Renaming Files & Folders